567falk-png/sumo/docs/web/docs/Tutorials/PublicTransport.md

 ### Schedules

-Buses and trams usually run on strict schedules in daily life.
-Similar alterations are possible in SUMO and are vital while using intermodal routing.
+Public transport vehicles usually follow a fixed timetable.
-Such schedules are defined with the attribute `until`.
-The until attribute is set for the stops.
+In SUMO, this can be defined with the `until` attribute.
+This attribute is set for the stops.
 A vehicle following this schedule can't leave this stop until this time ('until') has passed and the minimum stopping time ('duration') has also passed.